Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.

 |

-Lightning Blackjack brings the chance of multiplier payouts to normal Blackjack.
-The game is played on one of Evolutions scalable Blackjack tables, which allows for an unlimited number of players.
+Lightning Blackjack brings the chance of multiplier payouts to regular Blackjack.
+The game is played on one of Evolutions’ scalable Blackjack tables, allowing an unlimited number of players.

 The Lightning element of Lightning Blackjack is just like a side bet.
 With this bet, you’ll collect a 2x to 25x payout by winning two consecutive hands.

 A fee is payable each game round which is used to fund the payment of the multipliers.
-No rule changes have been made to the game, therefore ensuring both experienced and new players can play without the need for learning a new set of rules.
+No rule changes have been made to the game, ensuring both experienced and new players can play without learning a new set of rules.

 You pay a mandatory Lightning Fee of 100% of your initial bet each game round (think of it like a side bet that you win or lose).

-Once betting time has closed a set of multipliers is assigned to each hand value for the game round and displayed behind the dealer.
+Once betting time has closed, multipliers are assigned to each hand value for the game round and displayed behind the dealer.

-There are six ranges of multipliers that can be randomly assigned to a game round, in the order of hand values 4-17, 18, 19, 20, 21 & BJ.
+Six ranges of multipliers can be randomly assigned to a game round in the order of hand values 4-17, 18, 19, 20, 21 & BJ.

-The multiplier range chosen will have a direct impact on the strategy you should use.
+The multiplier range chosen will directly impact the strategy you should use.
 You’ll find more info here.

 If your hand beats the dealer, your main bet will be paid at 1:1 or 3:2 if it’s a blackjack.
-You’ll then be assigned the multiplier that corresponds to your winning hand value.
+You’ll then be assigned the multiplier corresponding to your winning hand value.
 (If you already have a multiplier active, it will be paid per the terms explained below).

 The multiplier is carried over to the next hand you play.

-If you win a hand with an active multiplier (normally the next hand after you got the multiplier), the main bet (up to the value of the previous lighting fee) will be boosted by the multiplier.
-If the main bet is more than the previous lighting fee, the remaining part of the bet is paid at the standard payout rates.
+If you win a hand with an active multiplier (usually the next hand after you get the multiplier), the main bet (up to the value of the previous lighting fee) will be boosted by the multiplier.
+The remaining part is paid at the standard payout rates if the main bet is more than the previous lighting fee.

-What you have to understand is the multiplier only becomes active on the next hand you play and will only be applied if you win that hand.
+You must understand that the multiplier only becomes active on the next hand you play and will only be applied if you win that hand.

-If you lose, the lighting fee and the main bet and the outstanding multiplier is lost.
+If you lose, the lighting fee, the main bet, and the outstanding multiplier are lost.

 Multipliers are randomly assigned to all hand values.